 Members and firms are cautioned that an engagement to provide a permitted tax advocacy service may, in its performance, escalate to a point where the advocacy or self-review threat so created cannot be reduced to an acceptable level by the application of safeguards.
-Accordingly, the guidance in Council Interpretation 174B applicable to litigation support services may also be helpful when considering the provision of tax advocacy services.
-One of the factors that impacts the significance of any such threat created is whether the tax advocacy service involves acting as advocate before a public tribunal or court, which for this purpose is an adjudicative body that is independent of the tax authority.
+Accordingly, the guidance in paragraph 3 of the Guidance to Rule 204.4(29) applicable to litigation support services may also be helpful when considering the provision of tax advocacy services.
+One of the factors that impacts the significance of any such threat created is whether the tax advocacy service involves acting as an advocate before a public tribunal or court, which for this purpose is an adjudicative body that is independent of the tax authority.